 - A chaplain offers spiritual support for you and your loved ones according to your faith-based needs

 With palliative care, you and your family receive:

 - Comprehensive medical information about your illness and its progression

 - Guidance in complex treatment choices, based on your personal values

 - Expert treatment of pain and other distressing symptoms

 - Attention to your emotional and spiritual needs, as well as those of your family and caregivers

 - End-of-life support for you and your loved ones

-Palliative care programs are currently established at Good Samaritan Regional Medical Center and Samaritan Albany General Hospital.
+A palliative care program is currently established at Good Samaritan Regional Hospital.

 For more information call the Samaritan Palliative Care Program